cagintunc/331_final_project/README.md

 ---
 #### **Purpose of the Script**
-This script reduces manual effort by automating the setup process, ensuring consistency, and minimizing errors during the installation of bioinformatics tools.
+These scripts reduce manual effort by automating the setup process, ensuring consistency, and minimizing errors during the installation of bioinformatics tools.
 It is particularly useful for users who need a streamlined environment for genomic data analysis.

 ### Explanation of `db.py` <a name="db_exp"></a>